jithinboj12/Self-Reliant-Medical-ChatBot/README.md

 - Add intents/patterns in data/intents.json
 - Re-train to include new data
 - Swap model components: try larger models, embedding-based classifiers, or integrate entity extraction

-If you want, I can:
-- Expand dataset with more medical intents
-- Add entity extraction (symptom / duration / severity)
-- Integrate a small knowledge base for FAQ retrieval
-- Add unit tests and CI workflow